15 Email Etiquette Rules You Should Follow At Workplace

 For example, you can put your assistant in the 'To' section when sending an email to ask her to change your schedule.

-People you don't wish to take action with but who should be aware of the changes can be included in the CC (carbon copy) field.
+The CC (carbon copy) field can be used to include people you don't wish to take action with but who should be aware of the changes.

 The BCC (blind carbon copy) field is where you add recipients whose identities must remain hidden.
-The people who are added to the BCC cannot be seen by the other email recipients.
+The other email recipients cannot see the people who are added to the BCC.

 6. Read the copy twice before sending

-It is one of the most overlooked email etiquette rules.
+It is one of the most common mistakes in following email etiquette.
 Sending email copies with grammar or spelling errors can hurt your reputation.

-Read your email copy and subject line at least twice before clicking on the 'Send' button.
+Read your email copy and subject line twice before clicking the 'Send' button.

 ✔️ Check for grammar, typos, context errors, and formatting errors.